 Here’s what I (Chris) would tell her:

 Define your rate: This will be the foundation on which we will build your pricing.
 (Let’s say it’s $450/day for Stefania.)

 Estimate the total hours to finish a project: Remember, illustration pricing isn't solely based on creative hours when you're illustrating.
 This includes phone calls, emails, revisions, and final file delivery most new artists forget to include.
 Let’s say this project estimated at 14 days and Stefania a project estimate of $6,300.00 USD

-You might think randomly adding profit into your rate is a bit random.
+You might think randomly adding profit to your rate is a bit random.

 But building a lasting illustration business requires you to make a profit.
 That means you must learn to earn some portion of your money without doing any work.
 You can't exchange time for money your entire life.

 You need to have money to reinvest into your own business and other investments.